-Brand new Maton Performer includes a Maton Hard Case and Free Insured Shipping Australia Wide.
+Buy this brand new Maton Performer that includes a Maton Hard Case and get Free Insured Shipping Australia Wide.
 It will also go through our exclusive GEniuS™ Guitar Enhancement System with PLEK before shipping out.

 - Soundboard:""A"" Grade Solid Bunya

 The Maton name is a derivative of the words “May” and “Tone”.

 Until the mid 1930s an Australian guitar manufacturing industry was virtually nonexistent.
 Good quality guitars were hard to find and at this time the best guitars came from the U.S.A.
 Bill May, a Melbourne-born jazz musician, woodwork teacher and luthier decided to change all that.